Depression. Causes, symptoms, treatment of the disease

 Treatment of severe forms

 The use of electroconvulsive and atropinocomatous therapy is required.
-Patients with panic attacks and anxiety need drugs:
+Patients with panic attacks and anxiety need medications:

 • Tranquilizers (Diazepam, Adaptol, Bellataminal, etc.);